canonical/charmed-etcd-operator/docs/manage-persistent-storage.md

 ### Deploy new cluster with existing storage
-After you removed your charmed etcd application, deploy a new one attaching the `data` volume with most recent data and configure the secret URI containing the admin user's password:
+After you removed your charmed etcd application, deploy a new one attaching the `data` volume with most recent data and configure the secret URI containing the admin user's password.
+In order to deploy your new cluster the most up-to-date state and data, **make sure to attach the volume with most recent data** (meaning: of the unit you removed last):
 ```shell
 juju deploy charmed-etcd etcd --attach-storage=data/0 --config system-users=secret:cuvh9ggv7vbc46jefvjg
 ```